tclark/op-intermediate-app-dev/08-modules-imports/08-modules-imports.md

 print(tom)
 ```

-We didn't do amything to define the function `print()`, but clearly the fuction is defined.
+We didn't do amything to define the function `print()`, but clearly the function is defined.
 It is one of the names defined in the *builtin* namespace.
 This namespace is formed when a Python program starts executing and exists until the program exits.

 ### LEGB
 When the Python interpreter looks for a name like tom, it searches the namespaces in the order